ActiDoo/gamification-engine/docs/installing/index.rst

 Requirements
 ============

-The gamification-engine requires an installed python distribution in version 2.7.
-It uses different language structures which are not supported in Python 2.6 or Python 3.x.
+The gamification-engine requires an installed python distribution in version 3.x.
+It uses several language structures which are not supported in Python 2.x.
 Furthermore, the only currently supported persistence layer is PostgreSQL.
+Also the corresponding development packages are required (for Ubuntu/Debian: libpq-dev and python3-dev).

 Installation from PyPI